- UML Tutorial

 The term Deployment itself describes the purpose of the diagram.
 Deployment diagrams are used for describing the hardware components, where software components are deployed.
 Component diagrams and deployment diagrams are closely related.

 Component diagrams are used to describe the components and deployment diagrams shows how they are deployed in hardware.

-The purpose of deployment diagrams can be described as:
+The purpose of deployment diagrams can be described as −

-Visualize hardware topology of a system.
+Visualize the hardware topology of a system.

 Describe the hardware components used to deploy software components.

-Describe runtime processing nodes.
+Describe the runtime processing nodes.

-How to draw Deployment Diagram?
+How to Draw a Deployment Diagram?

-The following deployment diagram is a sample to give an idea of the deployment view of order management system.
-Here we have shown nodes as −
+Following is a sample deployment diagram to provide an idea of the deployment view of order management system.
+Here, we have shown nodes as −

-Where to use Deployment Diagrams?
+Where to Use Deployment Diagrams?

-To meet these types of requirements hardware components should be designed efficiently and in a cost effective way.
+To meet these types of requirements, hardware components should be designed efficiently and in a cost-effective way.

 To model the hardware topology of a system.

-To model embedded system.
+To model the embedded system.

-Forward and reverse engineering.
+For Forward and Reverse engineering.